tasogarenaki/tasogarenaki.github.io/_posts/2022-06-01-Python-Note.md

     """

     # see exmaple with time() by Q9
-    # Initial a empty 2D-Array
+    # Initial a empty Array
     result = [[] for i in player_indices]
-    # begin with compair for word 1 with different players
+    # begin with compair for word 0 with different players
     for word in word_indices:
         for player in player_indices:
             # default set the player 0 is always the winner